stamp-web/stamp-web-aurelia/README.md

 ## Running the Integration Tests

-npm fddWebdriver for NodeJS is used for the integration tests.
+Webdriver for NodeJS is used for the integration tests.
 This project has been moved to [stamp-web-selenium](https://github.com/stamp-web/stamp-web-selenium)

 ## Test Statistics